학술논문

 Abstract

-Within a prediction task, Graph Neural Networks (GNNs) use relational information as an inductive bias to enhance the model's accuracy.
-As task-relevant relations might be unknown, graph structure learning approaches have been proposed to learn them while solving the downstream prediction task.
-In this paper, we demonstrate that minimization of a point-prediction loss function, e.g., the mean absolute error, does not guarantee proper learning of the latent relational information and its associated uncertainty.
-Conversely, we prove that a suitable loss function on the stochastic model outputs simultaneously grants (i) the unknown adjacency matrix latent distribution and (ii) optimal performance on the prediction task.
+Graph neural networks use relational information as an inductive bias to enhance prediction performance.
+Not rarely, task-relevant relations are unknown and graph structure learning approaches have been proposed to learn them from data.
+Given their latent nature, no graph observations are available to provide a direct training signal to the learnable relations.
+Therefore, graph topologies are typically learned on the prediction task alongside the other graph neural network parameters.
+In this paper, we demonstrate that minimizing point-prediction losses does not guarantee proper learning of the latent relational information and its associated uncertainty.
+Conversely, we prove that suitable loss functions on the stochastic model outputs simultaneously grant solving two tasks: (i) learning the unknown distribution of the latent graph and (ii) achieving optimal predictions of the target variable.
 Finally, we propose a sampling-based method that solves this joint learning task.
 Empirical results validate our theoretical claims and demonstrate the effectiveness of the proposed approach.